Guide

 Petty cash best practices

-- Set a clear policy: Decide who can access the fund, what it can be used for, and the maximum amount for a single purchase.
+• Set a clear policy: Define who can access the fund, what expenses qualify, and the maximum amount for a single purchase.

-- Keep it secure: Store your petty cash in a locked box or drawer to prevent unauthorised access.
-This is a critical internal control, as a KPMG survey found that 60 per cent of fraud was committed because of weak business controls.
+• Store it securely: Keep your petty cash in a locked box or drawer to prevent unauthorised access.
+A KPMG survey found that 60 per cent of fraud was committed because of weak business controls.

-- Always get receipts: Make it a rule that no cash is given out without a valid receipt.
-This is essential for accurate bookkeeping and tax compliance, as the Australian Taxation Office requires some business records to be kept for 5 years if they are not fully reconciled.
+• Require receipts: Make it a rule that no cash leaves the fund without a valid receipt.
+The Australian Taxation Office requires some business records to be kept for five years if they are not fully reconciled.

-- Reconcile regularly: Balance your petty cash fund at least once a month.
-The cash on hand plus the total of your receipts should equal your starting fund amount.
+• Reconcile monthly: Balance your petty cash fund at least once a month.
+The cash on hand plus your receipts should equal your starting fund amount.

 Manage petty cash efficiently with the right tools

-Ready to simplify your bookkeeping?
-Try Xero for free and see how easy it is to manage all your business finances in one place.
+Simplify your bookkeeping.
+Get one month free when you try Xero to manage all your business finances in one place.

 FAQs on petty cash